Harriette Chick

 Dame Harriette Chick (6 January 1875 – 9 July 1977) was a British microbiologist, protein scientist, and nutritionist.
 She is best remembered for demonstrating the roles of sunlight and cod liver oil in preventing rickets.
 She also greatly contributed to the medical and public community as she discovered the origins of a number of diseases, including rickets and pellagra, and was a co-discoverer of the standard Chick-Martin test for disinfectants.

 Biography

 Early life and education

-She was born in London, England, on January 6, 1875 as the fifth child of six daughters and four sons of Samuel Chick and Emma Hooley, a Methodist family.
+She was born in London, England, on 6 January 1875, the fifth child of six daughters and four sons of Samuel Chick and Emma Hooley, a Methodist family.
 Her father owned property and sold lace.
 The Chick children were brought up strictly with no frivolities and regular attendance at family prayers.
 All seven girls attended Notting Hill High School, a girls' school thought to be outstanding for its teaching in the sciences.
 While there, the principle encouraged the inclusion of science as part of the core education.
 Subsequently, six of the sisters, including Harriette, continued to study for university degrees.
 Another of them, Frances Wood, became a notable statistician.
 Harriette was enrolled at Bedford College and then as a science student at University College London in 1894, and then proceeded to obtain her doctorate in bacteriology at the same university in 1904.